Guide to the 2026 Summer of Plunder Campaign Map

 The 2026 Summer of Plunder is just around the corner!
 One of the elements of the campaign is a team competition to dominate the new world on the campaign map through players and commanders working together to strategize and coordinate troop placement and movement.
-You can find the full rules for the campaign system here, but in this short post we will look at the new campaign map and how it functions.
+You can find the full rules for the campaign system here, but in this short post, we will look at the new campaign map and how it functions.

-NOTE: Understanding and participating in all the Campaign Map part of the Summer of Plunder is completely optional.
+NOTE: Understanding and participating in all the Campaign Map parts of the Summer of Plunder is completely optional.
 It’s just a fun way to put a theme on things and provide a common goal for teams to work towards.
 And to get us a Winner and Loser at the end of the campaign!
-But if you find this confusing and annoying, just skip it and enjoy the games, scenarios, prizes and goodies!
+But if you find this confusing and annoying, just skip it and enjoy the games, scenarios, prizes, and goodies!

 2026 Summer of Plunder Campaign Map